sketch-hq/sketch-document/README.md

 will endeavour to release a new version of this spec before or closely following the version of Sketch that supports it.

-The file format version will follow semver, remaining independant of the Sketch app version.
+The file format version will follow semver, remaining independent of the Sketch app version.

 That means if breaking changes are introduced to the schemas (that is, the